laidlaw42/ForwardModelling/README.md

 # Forward Modelling
-Scripts for Lab on Forward modelling in GEOS3330
+Scripts for Lab on Forward modelling

 ## Notebooks
 - Analytical 1D solution - Cooling of a dyke using the analytical solution